Don’t get stressed this Christmas, get organised!

 So, my ‘less-stress’ tips…

 - The most important thing to do first is to decide on your menu and then stick to it – everything else you do stems from that.
 There is nothing wrong with having exactly the same menu every year by the way.
 The great thing about Christmas is that it celebrates tradition; the tradition of the season and that of your own family.
 So, if you always have turkey and a particular set of trimmings and love it, have it.
 It’s nice to draw inspiration from the celeb chefs and foodie mags but not so it spoils your day by feeling pressurised into recreating a Michelin starred restaurant experience.
 You don’t have to have turkey either.
-We usually have goose.
-Last Christmas Day, we were invited out for a change and our niece Sam made us a Beef Wellington that I still have pleasant dreams about.
+We usually have a goose.
+A couple of years ago we were invited out for a change and our niece Sam made us a Beef Wellington that I still have pleasant dreams about.

 - Teamwork!
 You don’t have to do everything yourself.
 If you can’t trust another member of your family to carry out the more tricky aspects of your menu, get them to peel the veg, set the table or serve drinks.
 If you have guests and they offer to bring a course, take them up on it.
 If they make something that you really love (mince pies, a chutney – anything really) don’t be afraid to ask them to bring it.
 If they aren’t very good at cooking, get them to bring cheese or something that is unlikely to be a culinary or reliability disaster.

 Well, that’s all for this post folks.
 “What, no Friday recipe?”
 I hear you say.
-Of course…..here are some you might find useful from the archive that you may have missed and I’ll be posting a few more festive faves over the next couple of weeks.
+Of course…..here are some you might find useful from the archive that you may have missed.
 Have a good week!

 - Stuffings worthy of your Christmas dinner – suitable for roast turkey, chicken, goose or pork